7 Foods for Stress Relief

 We all feel wrung out sometimes by the stress of daily life and, unfortunately, we tend to reach for junk food.
 But high-calorie or sugary foods only trick us into thinking we feel better.
-Eating healthy food—and making that a conscious choice—can actually offer some real stress relief.
-End the cycle of eating bad-for-you foods and find relief elsewhere.
+Eating healthy food (and making that a conscious choice) can actually offer some real stress relief.
+End the cycle of turning to foods when you're stressed and find relief elsewhere.
 Instead, add these truly anti-stress foods to your diet.

 Stress depletes our B vitamin stores and snacking on nuts helps replenish them.
 "B vitamins keep our neurotransmitters in their happy place and help us handle the fight-or-flight stress response," says Ellen Albertson, Ph.D., R.D., a psychologist in Burlington, Vermont, and founder of smashyourscale.com.
 The potassium in nuts is also key: Penn State researchers found that a couple servings of potassium-packed pistachios a day can lower blood pressure and reduce the strain stress puts on our heart.

 While oranges get all of the vitamin C hype, red peppers have about twice as much (95 vs. 50 mg per 1/2-cup serving).
 In a study in Psychopharmacology, people who took high doses of C before engaging in stress-inducing activities (oral presentation followed by solving math problems aloud) had lower blood pressure and recovered faster from the cortisol surge than those who got a placebo.
 "Diets loaded with vitamin-C-rich foods lower cortisol and help people cope," says Elizabeth Somer, R.D.